iterative/dvc.org/content/docs/dvclive/dvclive-with-dvc.md

   `dvc metrics` and `dvc plots`.
 Those same outputs can be visualized in [Iterative Studio](#iterative-studio).

-- You can monitor model performance in realtime with the [HTML report](#html-report) that DVCLive generates when used alongside DVC.

 - DVCLive is also capable of generating [checkpoint](#checkpoints) signal files used by DVC <abbr>experiments<abbr>.